<!-- Disclaimer: The opinions expressed in the articles described are those of the individual researchers quoted and not of New York Sea Grant.

 Also, here are some links for the Stony Brook Storm Surge Research Groups as well as other partners and related resources:

 A NOAA GOES-13 satellite-produced image of Sandy descending on the U.S. Northeast on Monday, October 29.
-This image shows the storm as it is centered off of Maryland and Virginia, is heading in a northwestern direction towards the Delaware and southern New Jersey coast.
+This image shows the storm as it is centered off of Maryland and Virginia, is heading in a northwestern direction towards the Delaware and southern New Jersey coasts.

 Stony Brook University Storm Surge Research Group - Reports on Sandy, Saturday, October 27 - Tuesday, October 30